-Existing open spaces and recreation facilities will be protected from development.
+Existing open spaces and recreation facilities, as shown on Figure 24A, will be protected from development.
 Proposals which would reduce the quality or quantity of these facilities will only be permitted where the existing facilities are re-provided to a better quality or quantity in an appropriate location.